kerezsiz42/scanner-operator2/docs/DOCUMENTATION.md

 The UI that we assemble here is considered to be the test or proof that the operator does what it has to and with a reasonable performance.
 Discussing this here might be considered a deviation from the original goal, but for the sake of testing it might still be worth implementing a proper UI.

 For simplicity's sake, I choose to develop this UI using React, since the tooling around it is very mature.
 Also, we will be using Node instead of the newer more modern javascript runtimes like Bun or Deno.
-These are functionally mostly compatible with Node but there could still be some rough edges or surprizing hardships when you are trying to achieve an exact result.
+These are functionally mostly compatible with Node but there could still be some rough edges or surprizing hardships when you are trying to achieve an exact result, or at least this is true at the time of this writing.

 Node can also be installed with the preferred version manager like [nvm](https://github.com/nvm-sh/nvm) or [fnm](https://github.com/Schniz/fnm).
 I will be using the latest release at the time of writing this document.